kimryan0416/topics_in_data_algorithms_JS-ified/NumBridgesInGraph/README.md

 The concept is that if we are looking at a vertex "to" from some vertex "v" then the edge connecting "v" to "to" will be a bridge if and only if none of the vertices "to" and its descendants in the DFS traversal tree has a edge that goes back to "v" or any of its ancestors.
 In other words, there is no other way back to "v" except for (v,to)

+Practical use cases of finding bridges in a graph include determining vulnerabilities in a connected network and designing reliable networks.
+For example, in a wired computer network, a bridge is an indicator of critical connections between components in said network.

 ## Example

 An important concept to cover is time complexity.
 Let's say, for the sake of the idea, that we have a graph consisting of vertexes A, B, C, D, and E and our selected root is A: